1940 Auckland Rugby League season: Senior grade eligibility

 The ARL senior board proposed to extend “during the duration of the war, the limit of three days to six in the case of juniors being tried out for senior teams before such players are regraded as seniors” however this was strongly opposed by the junior board.
 The “opinion was expressed that the change would be too detrimental to junior clubs and organisations”.
 The junior board members were unanimous “that the change would be too drastic, as well as unnecessary, because the quality of a trialist should be measured in three games”.
-At the 25 April meeting the difficultly that some clubs were experiencing in maintaining full playing strength due to players enlisting in the military forces was discussed.
+At the 25 April meeting the difficulty that some clubs were experiencing in maintaining full playing strength due to players enlisting in the military forces was discussed.
 It was “decided that for the duration of the war the rule be waived regarding the nomination of senior reserve and senior B teams”.
-As teams had to field senior reserve grade teams to qualify to play in the senior grade chairman G Grey Campbell said “It is going to be difficult to keep the senior A teams up to full strength… and as time goes on reserve grade players will be moved up to fill vacancies.
+As teams had to field senior reserve grade teams to qualify to play in the senior grade chairman G Grey Campbell said “It is going to be difficult to keep the senior A teams up to full strength... and as time goes on reserve grade players will be moved up to fill vacancies.
 In the circumstances the requirements of senior status cannot be enforced”.